KalebHaile/Sprint1/README.md

 Describe:
     Show description of task

+Size:
+    Specific size assigned to task

+Rename:
+    Renaming the name of the task

+Delete task:
+    Select task name and delete information for that task

 Summary:
-    Collection of start, stop, and describe
+    Collection of start, stop, describe, size, rename, delete, timer, and min, max time

-* Use case statment for all four cases
+*

 Log:
 * TM.log
 * Write and read on to text file using FileWriter and PrintWriter
-* Then Scanner for to read from text file
+* Full summary of task and other options
+* Written in one file